 An extremely important system for the sustainability of mankind is the flow of human information.
 It enables learning and solving problems together.
-This is also why the “General declarations of human rights” declares unhindered flow of information a principle human right.
+This is also why the “General declaration of human rights” declares unhindered flow of information a principle human right.

 The book shows that this system, which is essential for survival, is completely out of balance.
 Companies have centralized flow of information and exploit it to their advantage.
 We individuals have thus been dispossessed of our information and, from the point of view of the law of sustainability the information system has deeply slipped into the "productivity corner".

 The answer is to make this system of human resources sustainable by restoring personal ownership of our information.
 This must be achieved jointly by both IT companies and governments

 matter the book creates a convincing message - in simple and clear